MicrosoftDocs/architecture-center/docs/high-availability/reference-architecture-traffic-manager-application-gateway-content.md

 ### Workflow

-- Azure Traffic Manager uses DNS-based routing to balance incoming HTTP(S) traffic across regions.
-It directs application traffic according to your choice of routing method.
-For example, you might direct requests to the closest endpoints to improve responsiveness.
-It sends traffic to the public IP address of the Application Gateway.
-The public endpoints of the Application Gateways are configured as the Traffic Manager backends.
+- Azure Traffic Manager uses DNS-based routing to load balance incoming traffic across the two regions.
+Traffic Manager resolves DNS queries for the application to the public IP addresses of the Application Gateway endpoints.
+The public endpoints of the Application Gateways are the backend endpoints of Traffic Manager .
+Traffic Manager resolves DNS queries based on your routing method choice.
+For example, you might direct requests to the user's closest endpoints to improve responsiveness.
+Traffic Manager load balances through the distribution of endpoint IP addresses.
+The web browser connects directly to the endpoint.
+[It doesn't connect through Traffic Manager](/azure/traffic-manager/traffic-manager-routing-methods#priority-traffic-routing-method).

-- The Application Gateway receives HTTP(S) traffic from Azure Traffic Manager and load balances requests across the backend pool of virtual machines (VMs) in the web tier.
-It's zone redundant and includes a Web Application Firewall (WAF) that protects the application from web exploits and vulnerabilities.
+- The Application Gateways (AppGWs) receive HTTP(S) traffic from the client browser and load balance requests across the backend pool of virtual machines (VMs) in the web tier.
+We deployed the AppGWs to all three zones, so they are zone redundant.
+The AppGWs distribute traffic across the three zones in the web tier.
+The Web Application Firewalls (WAFs) inspect traffic and protects the application from web exploits and vulnerabilities.

 - The web tier is the first layer of the three-tier application.
 It hosts VMs in three availability zones.
 The Application Gateway distributes traffic to each zone.
 The web tier contains the user interface.
 It also parses user interactions and passes traffic destined to the data tier to internal load balancer.